Maijin/msp430withpyserial/README.txt

-Quelques petits programmes pour tester l'interaction Python(Pyserial) avec le MSP430
+Python programs, testing for interaction between Python(Pyserial) and the MSP430